MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 *Flow description*: Call center employees use the application to create an upcoming concert.

-- *Business processes*: This flow supports the *purchasing ticket* process, but in an asynchronous way that makes it less critical.
+- *Business processes*: This flow supports the *purchasing ticket* process, but it's asynchronous, making it less critical.

 - *Process owner*: Director of Sales.

-- *Stakeholders*: Sales department, Concert planning and operations, Platform team, Application team.
+- *Stakeholders*: Sales department, concert planning and operations, platform team, and application team.

-- *Escalation paths*: Sales department, platform team, or application team.
+- *Escalation paths*: Application team, platform team, then sales department.

-- *Business impact*: This flow is important to the availability of new concerts on the sales platforms.
-Concert availability is key to the main revenue flow of the business.
-If this flow isn't available when a call center employee needs to create a concert, it affects revenue and reputation.
-This flow doesn't require high availability because concerts are proactively created on a weekly basis.
-The sales department has requested 95% overall availability for this process, and are ok with non-business-hours downtime for maintenance.
+- *Business impact*: This flow is important for making new concerts available on sales platforms, directly influencing the main revenue stream of the business.
+When call center employees are unable to create concerts due to unavailability of this flow, it negatively impacts both revenue and the company's reputation.
+However, high availability isn't essential for this process since concerts are typically scheduled in advance on a weekly basis.
+The sales department specified a requirement of 95% availability for this process and is agreeable to downtime outside of business hours for maintenance purposes.

 - *Criticality rating*: Low.